0cc4m/pinenote-misc/README.md

 To automatically start sway I used [autologin](https://git.sr.ht/~kennylevinsen/autologin), but because I had issues with missing environment I used commit `ba01e1630742c08d81a8d8a6dd961080c90bc63b`.
 For some reason sourcing the environment was removed afterwards.

 Install the required programs with:
-`sudo pacman -S sway swayidle polkit-gnome network-manager-applet alacritty ttf-dejavu ttf-font-awesome light imv` and the AUR programs:
+`sudo pacman -S sway swayidle polkit-gnome network-manager-applet alacritty ttf-dejavu ttf-font-awesome light imv wtype` and the AUR programs:
 `swaylock-fancy squeekboard ulauncher waybar-git` (waybar-git until my battery-compatibility patch arrives in the community package)